LimePoint/opschain/docs/reference/concepts/step_runner.md

 More advanced modifications (like modifying the `ENTRYPOINT`) are not supported and may break OpsChain.

-Custom Dockerfiles must use the `limepoint/opschain-runner` or `limepoint/opschain-enterprise-runner` image as a base (ie `FROM limepoint/opschain-runner` or `FROM limepoint/opschain-runner-enterprise`).
+Custom Dockerfiles must use the `limepoint/opschain-runner` or `limepoint/opschain-enterprise-runner` image as a base (i.e. `FROM limepoint/opschain-runner` or `FROM limepoint/opschain-runner-enterprise`).

 #### Image performance - base images

-OpsChain runs a Docker build for every step within a change.
+OpsChain runs the image build for every step within a change.

-This is normally performant due to Docker's image build cache - however it is possible to prebuild a custom base image if desired.
+This is normally performant due to the image build cache - however it is possible to prebuild a custom base image if desired.
 This may make the image build faster when run for each step.

 A custom base image can be created as follows: